WFRT/verif/README.rst

 Text-based input
 ----------------
-Two data formats are supported.
-A simple text format with the following format:
+The easiest option is to put the data into the following format:

 .. code-block:: bash